ChartBoost/chartboost-ios-adapter-actions/README.md

-# Chartboost Mediation Scripts
+# Chartboost Mediation iOS Actions
-Repository of common scripts for the Chartboost Mediation Adapter ecosystem.
+Repository of GitHub Actions for the Chartboost Mediation iOS Adapter ecosystem.